Nitrate violations in Iowa drinking water more than doubled in 2025

-Thirteen public water systems serving 2,479 people recorded 36 nitrate violations, up from 14 a year earlier.
-Most Iowa systems still met federal health standards.
+Thirteen public water systems serving 2,479 people recorded 36 nitrate violations in 2025, up from 14 a year earlier.
+Nearly 99% of Iowans served by public systems still received water that met all health-based standards.

 By Hola Iowa

-Iowa recorded 36 nitrate-related drinking water violations in 2025, more than twice the 14 reported a year earlier.
+Iowa public water systems recorded 36 nitrate violations in 2025, more than twice the 14 reported a year earlier.

-Nearly 99% of Iowans served by public water systems received water that met all health-based standards in 2025.
-Of Iowa’s 1,815 regulated public water systems, 97.36% complied with those standards throughout the year.
+Nearly 99% of Iowans served by public water systems received water from systems that met all health-based standards in 2025.
+Of the state’s 1,815 regulated systems, 97.36% complied with those standards.

 Four systems accounted for more than half of the nitrate violations